omar2205/cems-blog.backend/README.md

 ## Description

-A nestjs backend for a blog.
+A Nestjs backend for a blog.
 A task for cems-it.com.

 ## Installation